coatespt/cursor-twitter/display/SESSION_NOTES.md

 # TTD

-## Medoid Tweets in JSON display.
-We fixed the medoid value in the JSON.
-Investigate whether we are using it to choose the tweet to display.

-## Medoid Tweets in the AI display
-- is_medoid is now in the postgres data.
-Are we using it in the AI display?

 ## The AI cluster history display seems to work now.
-- Test it
-- Add the parameters for
-   - How far back to look
-   - How many busy word to consider a match to the UI
+- It works, but the history seems really weak.
+The clusters seem pretty unrelated.
+This is probably a matter of parameterizing the run differently.
+- I think there are too many busy words.
+Try raising all the minimum Z values.
-   - They need to be in the ai_display.yaml and as controls on the screen.
+- We may need a utility to compute stats on this

-- Look at the other view of AI data to be sure it's working right

-## Cursor has duplicated definitions of structs everywhere.

-- We have removed all structs from display and put them in types.

-- We have modified the SQL Loader and the parser to use the versions in types.

-- The main pipeline however, uses some very similar data structures and might possibly be modified to use the ones in types.
-It's not clear

-## The bubbles scaling needs testing
+## Bubble View

+### Testing What is There
 There are two different bases for scaling the bubbles.
 The following aspects need testing
 - The choice is in config
 - The parameters for each that tune the display.
 - The ability to override the values int he override file needs to be tested

-## Bubble scaling choice should be displayed on the page
+### Bubble scaling choice and params should be on the screen

-## Find out what the divergence value in the bubble display means exactly
+### Find out what the divergence value in the bubble display means exactly.
-It always seems to be
+It seems to be in proportion to the size of the bubble.

+### The bubbles are too big and they size range is to narrow.

-## Instructions
+## Barrier Issues
-- The JSON is correctly parsed into a struct that is batch with a set of clusters and some metadata fields.
-The cluster is composed of a set of tweets, some metadata fields, and a set of busyword objects which each has five fields.
-- The bubble handler uses these structs and we have verifed that they are corrrect.

-## Remove barrier time logs.
-Should I remove the barrier timing logs since they're not revealing a real problem?
+###Should I remove the barrier timing logs since they're not revealing a real problem?

-## Examine this log line.
+### Examine this log line.
 time=2025-09-10T08:57:11.370-04:00 level=WARN msg="Large time span in cluster" cluster_id=1 time_span_seconds=384 earliest="2012-01-30 08:23:53 UTC" latest="2012-01-30 08:30:17 UTC" cluster_size=98

 Six minutes seems like a very long time.

-## Look at this log line
+## Is This Log Line Obsolte?
 time=2025-09-10T08:57:10.201-04:00 level=INFO msg="BusyWordProcessor released from barrier" class_index=15 batch=376 barrier_wait_time_ms=848

 The barrier_wait_time seems very long.
 848ms.
 They all seem to be the same, so that must be cluster processing time.